Minimum Per Section Compensation Goes from $2.50 to $14 for Participating States

 Participating and compliant State Administrative Agencies in the 33 U.S. states that carry out manufactured housing oversight programs will see the minimum per home section federal payment increase from $2.50 to $14.

-The minimum $9 payment per placement of a home to participating agencies will remain.
+The minimum $9 payment per shipment of a home within or into a state for participating agencies will remain.